 - Spanish language course

 - Community service hours

-A medical volunteer team, led by WVU SON faculty Emily Barnes, will be providing primary healthcare to people in remote villages of Honduras April 6th-April 1th, 2018.
-Students in the MSN program who will be in their second semester of clinical rotations may apply to participate in this volunteer experience, which will meet the requirements for some of their clinical hours.
+A medical volunteer team, led by WVU School of Nursing faculty Emily Barnes, will provide primary healthcare April 6-April 11, 2018, to people in remote Honduras villages.
+MSN program students in their second semester of clinical rotations may apply to participate in this volunteer experience, which will meet the requirements for some of their clinical hours.

 As students travel through rural Nicaragua during this nine-day service-learning program, they will be providing clinical services alongside licensed medical professionals while being exposed to healthcare in a rural and resource-reduced region of the world.
 To prepare for the trip led by sociology professor Daniel Brewster, students are asked to take a two credit hour course to obtain credit for their experience.

-For more information about Global Brigades or the next trip, please visit http://medicaldentalbrigades.orgs.wvu.edu/home.
+For more information about the next trip, visit Global Brigades .

-Every spring, a group of students are led by WVU SON faculty Dr. Susan Newfield on a study abroad excursion through Vietnam, examining issues of community health related to social work and social issues.
-The program can extend up to one month long and provides students with the opportunity to earn six (6) hours of open elective course credit, while being exposed to the Vietnamese culture and environment.
+Every spring, WVU School of Nursing faculty Dr. Susan Newfield leads a group of students on a study abroad excursion through Vietnam.
+During the trip, students examine issues of community health related to social work as well as social issues.
+The program can extend up to one month and provides an opportunity for students to earn six hours of open-elective course credit, all while experiencing Vietnamese culture and environment.

-For more information about this program click here or contact Dr. Susan Newfield at email@example.com.
+For more information about this program, contact Dr. Susan Newfield.